Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 ## Why you should know this

-The key to developing high-performance iOS apps is to know how your components are consuming memory and how you can optimize memory use.
+The key to developing high-performance iOS apps is to know how your components consume memory and how to optimize memory use.

-Poor optimization can result in code issues including memory leaks and potentially fatal errors.
+Poor optimization can result in code issues, including memory leaks and potentially fatal errors.

 ***Important Note:*** *iOS keeps track of how much memory each app uses on a given device, and it is set up to kill apps that consume too much.*